top of page

 You’re pitching because you want investors to see potential in your idea.
 If your deck screams, “Don’t steal this!” it creates the opposite effect.
 It makes you look insecure.
 Investors might start wondering:

-Why is this founder so worried?
-Do they not trust us?
 Is their idea really that easy to copy?

 Here’s the hard truth: investors don’t fund ideas, they fund execution.
 Even if your deck leaked tomorrow, no one can replicate your team, your culture, or your ability to execute.
 That’s where your real edge lies.

-So use the confidentiality statement as a professional courtesy, not a legal shield.
+So, use the confidentiality statement as a professional courtesy, not a legal shield.
 It should feel like you’re saying, “I respect my work, and I expect you to do the same.”
 Not, “I don’t trust you.”

 5. Use Watermarks Strategically